 Day 6 — Anchorage/Girdwood/Kenai Peninsula

 This morning drive south of Anchorage along the stunningly scenic Seward Highway, past Turnagain Arm and the snowcapped Chugach mountains, which seem to rise out of the mirrored waters of Cook Inlet.
 This is part of a route that

 National Geographic has named one of its “Drives

 of a Lifetime.”
 Take the tram to the top of Mt.
-Alyeska for panoramic views or visit the Alaska Wildlife Conservation Center and learn about their mission to provide refuge for orphaned, injured, and ill animals that can't survive in the wild.
+Alyeska for panoramic views and visit the Alaska Wildlife Conservation Center and learn about their mission to provide refuge for orphaned, injured, and ill animals that can't survive in the wild.
 Later in the afternoon continue south to our comfortable lodge on the Resurrection River.
 Seward Windsong Lodge (B,L,D)

 Day 7 — Kenai Fjords National Park

 Embark this morning on a scenic cruise through Kenai Fjords National Park.
 Today is filled with breathtaking views of glaciers and offers great wildlife watching opportunities for all manner of marine life.
 Steller sea lions can be seen on the rocky islands and Harbor seals are often spotted on ice floes and in the bays.
 Sea otters bob on the surface, porpoises leap beside the boat and orca, minke, gray and humpback whales are all frequently sighted.
 Thousands of seabirds call this area home and fill the skies and sea rocks.
 The highlight of the day is a stop at the base of a tidewater glacier in the hopes of seeing it "calve"-shedding gigantic chunks of ice into the ocean with a thunderous crash.
 This evening gather for a farewell dinner at a harbor-front restaurant in Seward.
 Seward Windsong Lodge (B,L,D)

 Day 8 — Kenai Fjords National Park/Anchorage